Reezonate/EasyOffset/README.md

 ```
 Position only adjustment mode.
 Displays `Pivot point` coordinates in centimeters

-Allows you to change the `Pivot point` without changing the `Direction vector`
+Allows you to change the `Pivot point` without changing `Saber Rotation`

 - Select `Position` in the `Adjustment Mode` list
 - Align the `Pivot point` with your wrist pivot point.
 You can see where it is relative to the controller IRL

+- You can move the saber along its axis using the `ZOffset` slider

-- World-aligned 3D grid serves as a stationary reference to track `Pivot point` movement.
+World-aligned 3D grid serves as a stationary reference to track `Pivot point` movement.
 Keeping it in one cell regardless of wrist rotation is good enough
-- You can move the saber along its axis using the `ZOffset` slider

 ![Position mode preview](media/Position.png)

 ## `Rotation` adjustment mode: